 A few other club teams will offer to work a golf tournament at their local course, helping provide staff at the event in exchange for free or reduced greens fees.
 You can also try and turn it into a club fundraiser by offering to sell mulligans for $1 each on one of the holes (with the course's permission, of course).

 6) Sell Gear With School Logo

 The Citadel Military College of South Carolina runs this fundraiser each year and says they have had a ton of success with it.
 The team says they noticed it can be hard to find clothing and other items with the school logo on it.
 They also know that alumni are extremely passionate about the school and love to wear gear with the Citadel logo.
 So the club golf team takes advantage of the apparel and golf equipment discounts they get from being members of the NCCGA.
 They buy logo'd shirts, golf balls, and other things at a cheap price, and then sell them at a higher cost on Homecoming weekend to alumni looking to represent their College.

 The Illinois State club golf team ran a similar fundraiser in the Fall of 2015, however they partnered up with Select Spiritwear to sell the apparel.
-The club setup a team shop on the Select Spiritwear website, and accepted pre-orders until September 11th.
 This allowed to club to make money selling club apparel, without having to take the risk of pre-buying all the apparel and hoping it sold.